 Despite our efforts, some limitations are acknowledged.
 First, there is a lack of prior research studies on the topics addressed in this paper in terms of emotions, feelings, natural elements, and sociodemographics.
 In this sense, we acknowledge deficiencies with the instruments used to collect the data.
 Further studies could include more detailed key natural elements to determine their impact on well-being.
 For instance, in our assessment of different settings, the setting that had the greatest contribution to well-being was a villa.
 However, this finding could be due to a longer duration of exposure to natural settings rather than the setting itself (i.e., one does not stay in a villa for 2 h but rather several days).
 Future research should directly compare different settings, ranging from managed to unmanaged, for the same duration to determine which setting is most beneficial.
 Secondly, with regards to NC and its evaluation, we used the INS only following the FB with NCA sessions and not at baseline, meaning it was not possible to identify the change in connectedness.
 It would have been interesting to include a pre- and post-design evaluation study to assess it.

+5. Conclusions

 Despite its limitations, this multi-country study has been one of the first attempts to examine the possible associations between well-being and the natural elements perceived during the forest bathing session.
 We showed that some elements, such as sounds of nature (birds, water, breeze, etc.), are perceived as most important to participants.
 Further studies could encourage FB, FT, and nature-based organizations and trainers to develop more enhanced interventions in natural environments.
 As seen from the above discussion, sound was identified as the sense that contributed the most to well-being; therefore, FB guides should prioritise opportunities to notice sounds in their sessions and conduct sessions in areas that have many opportunities to engage with natural sounds, such as bird songs and running water.
 Appreciating the uniqueness of nature and the lived experience, experiencing the joy of contact with nature, and integrating into the harmony of nature were rated as providing the greatest contribution to well-being, and therefore sessions should direct the participant’s attention to these elements.
 Finally, ratings were higher in specialised nature resort areas, indicating that providing opportunities for forest bathing ‘retreats’ in wilder, more biodiverse areas and perhaps with longer durations could provide optimum well-being benefits.

 Supplementary Materials: The following supporting information can be downloaded at: www.mdpi.com/xxx/s1.